CraftSpider/department/README.md

 ### Missing Storages

-`fallback`, a type which takes two other storages and uses the second if the first fails `debug`, a storage which wraps another storage and provides debug logging or callbacks on allocations/deallocations
+`debug`, a storage which wraps another storage and provides debug logging or callbacks on allocations/deallocations

 ### Missing Collections